 However, we share this genetic language with every other living thing on earth, while it is only our fellow humans that we can talk with.
 Although molecular genetics is not the kind of "language" we are investigating, it provides one framework for interpreting our question about the origins of human spoken language.We can ask: what aspects of the human genome make spoken language possible?
 What selective pressures on our ancestors led these characteristics to develop?

-It's conceivable that looking for this genetic basis of language is not very enlightening.
+It's conceivable that looking for this genetic basis of human language is not very enlightening.
 For example, we would not learn much by asking for the genetic basis of certain other uniquely human traits, such as the practice of wearing baseball caps backwards.
 There are things we could say -- humans have heads, for instance, and a tendency to be dazzled by sunlight when looking for things in the air on bright days, whence hats with brims -- but in fact the main issues are cultural, not biological.
 The human species has not adapted genetically to wearing caps, whether forwards, backwards or sideways.
 Instead, the design and use of caps has "evolved" as part of the culture of a particular time and place, among people no different genetically from those with very different tastes in headgear.

 We are going to sidestep several controversies:

-Specifically, we shortened our muzzle and the oral cavity it contains,
+Specifically, we shortened our muzzle and the oral cavity

-human and chimpanzee vocal-tract anatomy shows the changes:
+of human and chimpanzee vocal-tract anatomy shows the changes:

 The picture below shows that the skull of Homo erectus, our immediate

 ancestor who lived between about 1.8 million and 100,000 years ago, appears